Golem in Pompei

-Golem in Pompei is an upcoming French documentary film directed by Amos Gitai.
-It is film version of the play Golem, which was performed among the ancient ruins of Pompeii in June 2025.
+Golem in Pompei is a French documentary film directed by Amos Gitai.
+It is a film version of the play Golem, which was performed among the ancient ruins of Pompeii in June 2025.
 The documentary combines dramatic scenes with fictional elements to highlight connections between history and modern life.
-The cast includes Irène Jacob, Micha Lescaut, Minas Milad Qarawany and Bahira Abrassi, each of whom has a previous connection to Amos Gitai’s work.
+The cast includes Irène Jacob, Micha Lescaut, Minas Milad Qarawany and Bahira Abrassi, each of whom has a previous connection to Amos Gitai's work.

 The film had its World Premiere at the 38th Tokyo International Film Festival on 28 October 2025 in International competition vying for Tokyo Grand Prix.

 Content

 The documentary presents a filmed version of the stage play Golem, directed by Amos Gitai and first performed at the Pompeii Theater Festival in Italy in June 2025.

 Set in medieval Europe, the play explores the legend of the Golem, a figure from Kabbalists tradition made from clay and brought to life.
 The production draws particular inspiration from The Golem, a children's book by Nobel Prize-winning author Isaac Bashevis Singer.
 The opening scene includes a quote from Virginia Woolf’s World War II-era essay, Thoughts on Peace under an Air Raid.